The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 Teahouse Food and Accommodation On The Annapurna Circuit

 Teahouses are a cornerstone part of the Annapurna Circuit experience.
-It’s where you rest for lunch and it’s where you spend the night and take dinner.
-The offerings are pretty barebones, but any and all comfort will be welcomed after a long hard day of walking.
-The higher up you go, the more you appreciated reaching one of these villages for the day.
+It’s where you rest for lunch and it’s where you spend the night and eat dinner.
+The offerings are pretty basic, but any and all comfort will be welcomed after a long hard day of walking.
+The higher up you go, the more you appreciate reaching one of these villages at the end of the day.

 As far as food goes, trekkers often take breakfast and dinner at the teahouse where they stay and lunch at a different village on the trail.
 Sometimes, you can only get a room if you eat at that teahouse and these rooms generally run around 300 Rupee (3 USD) for a double.